-For both TAF and the Allergan International Foundation (AIF) (described further below), grants are awarded to charitable organizations with high-quality programs and services, well-defined goals, a commitment to maximizing available resources, and a reputation for meeting objectives and reporting measured results.
+For both The Allergan Foundation and Allergan International Foundation, grants are awarded to charitable organizations with high-quality programs and services, well-defined goals, a commitment to maximizing available resources, and a reputation for meeting objectives and reporting measured results.
 The objectives and programs of any requesting organization must be clearly defined and the program objectives must be achievable.